Systemic Inflammatory Response Syndrome

 Rangel-Fausto et al published a prospective survey of patients admitted to a tertiary care center that revealed 68% of hospital admissions to surveyed units met SIRS criteria.
 The incidence of SIRS increased as the level of unit acuity increased.
 The following progression of patients with SIRS was noted: 26% developed sepsis, 18% developed severe sepsis, and 4% developed septic shock within 28 days of admission.

 Pittet et al performed a hospital survey of SIRS that revealed an overall in-hospital incidence of 542 episodes per 1000 hospital days.
 In comparison, the incidence in the intensive care unit (ICU) was 840 episodes per 1000 hospital days.
+It is not clear what percentage of patients with SIRS have a primary infectious etiology, allowing them to be classified as having sepsis.
+However, most likely the proportion of SIRS patients varies across patient and hospital groups, being highest for example in acute care settings and in those with immune deficiency.

 The etiology of patients admitted with severe sepsis from a community emergency department was evaluated by Heffner et al, who determined that 55% of patients had negative cultures and that 18% were diagnosed with noninfectious causes that mimicked sepsis (SIRS).
 Many of the noninfectious etiologies required urgent alternate disease-specific therapy (eg, pulmonary embolism, myocardial infarction, pancreatitis).
 Of the SIRS patients without infection, the clinical characteristics were similar to those with positive cultures.